Anacardo89/lenic/README.md

 - run [mailer_sender](https://github.com/Anacardo89/mailer_sender) service (or don't and activate users manually in DB)
 - have fun with your co-workers

 There's also a [gRPC API](https://github.com/Anacardo89/lenic_api) that let's you interact with the app.
 Why you would want do that...
-Well, i don't know, i mostly made for learning points. :)
+Well, i don't know, i mostly made it for learning points. :)